FjjDessoyCaraballo/so_long/README.md

 the area where the exit is, therefore making it impossible to reach.

-## 07.03.2024
+07.03.2024
 1. Added a function check_fill_exit() to check if there is still an exit after flooding the map.
 2. Added function copy_map() to make a backup copy of the map before proceeding to fill the map.
 The backup is neccessary because after the flood fill algorithm the map will be ripped of the positions of the player, collectibles, and etc.
-3. copy_map() was using ft_memcpy() and it was somehow
+3. Copy_map() was using ft_memcpy() and it was somehow
 copying after the flood_fill, which was after the copy.
 The behavior was corrected by using ft_strdup() and now we can flood the duplicate without affecting the original map.
-4. copy_map() was leaking due to a lack of space for the null terminator in the first malloc().
+4. Copy_map() was leaking due to a lack of space for the null terminator in the first malloc().

-## 09.03.2024
+09.03.2024
 1. Added is_dir() to arg_input.c to check for when the given file is a directory.
 Together with this, a specific error message is given to this specific error.

+11.03.2024
+1. MLX42 is working with the Makefile.
+2. Inserted mlx functions mlx_init() to open window, and mlx_loop() to keep window open.
+3. Added texture_loading function to so_long.c, which leads to
+draw_map.c where textures will be turned into images unto the window.

+12.03.2024
+1. Texture_loading() has been reassigned to img_init() in the same file.
+There is a need to initialize and determine some variables before loading sprites/images.
+2. Added resize_image() and tile_size() to determine tile size and resize images accordingly.
+3. Tile_size() has been moved up to so_long() for mlx_init() to size
+the window to the proper background size.
+4. BE CAREFUL: mlx_close_window() can unnecessarily free stuff.
+Use it as the last possible thing after all the code.